Will tourism in the Philippines recover from coronavirus? | DW | 12.01.2022

 Tourism in the Philippines was just starting to bounce back after nearly two years of pandemic lockdown measures when Typhoon Rai raged through the Southeast Asian archipelago last month, devastating vast swathes of land.

-The category 5 super typhoon battered the central and southern Philippines leaving at least 402 people dead, more than 1,200 injured, and displacing over 630,000.
+The category five super typhoon battered the central and southern Philippines leaving at least 402 people dead, more than 1,200 injured, and displacing over 630,000.

 On Siargao island, Typhoon Rai's 195 kilometer-per-hour (120 mph) winds and torrential rainfall toppled trees and caused widespread flooding.
 Winds tore off roofs and damaged 95% of buildings, according to local government figures.